More than 310,000 professional firefighters work throughout the United States, and many describe it as the best job in the world.

 How to Become a Firefighter

-Becoming a professional firefighter is highly competitive, but there are ways to stand out from the rest of the applicants.
-Some fire departments will offer openings for people to engage in a wide range of volunteer services.
+Some fire departments provide opportunities for people to engage in a wide range of volunteer services.
 You may be asked to help out around the fire station or participate at a recruitment table at a local job fair.
-Volunteering can provide you with much needed hands-on experience, as well as a networking opportunity.
+Volunteering can provide you with much-needed hands-on experience, as well as a networking opportunity.
 Some agencies actually require candidates to volunteer or even enroll in accredited apprenticeship programs that combine work with firefighter training.

-The written exam covers basics such as problem solving, communication, memory, and reasoning.
-There is also a psychological exam which covers personality traits specific to firefighter performance.
-The interview typically covers career goals, how you see yourself with a career in firefighting and why you’re choosing that specific agency or department.
+There is also a psychological exam, which covers personality traits specific to firefighter performance.
+The interview typically covers career goals, how you see yourself with a career in firefighting, and why you’re choosing that specific agency or department.

 Best Degrees for Firefighters